 Previous generations of retirees were likely to downsize, head to warmer locales and spend their retirement kicking back.
 Today, more retirees are opting to stay in their current home, with 53 percent of retirees choosing to stay put.
 If you plan to spend your post-working years in your existing house, it may require updating the living space to ensure it is more retirement ready and can meet your needs if your physical abilities change.

-What follows is a quick list of things to check for around your home that will make it easier to age in place.
+Use this quick checklist to ensure your home will be an easy place to age.
 You won't need to dive into all of these updates right away, but it's smart to know what you'll want to change so that you can make a priority list and budget.

-Doorways may need to be widened: 32 inches with a straight-in approach is recommended; 36 inches if any turns are involved.
+To be able to move around your home comfortably and make your home more wheelchair friendly, you may need to widen doorways: 32 inches with a straight-in approach is recommended; 36 inches if any turns are involved.
 Any steps leading into the house should have riser heights between 6 and 7.5 inches.
-Ideally at least one entryway should not have steps
+Ideally at least one entryway should not have steps.

 Bathrooms and kitchen

-Not only are you looking for trip or fire hazards but also little things that can make daily tasks a bit easier.
-"Something simple like changing kitchen cabinet hardware to larger, easier-to-open options can make a huge difference," says Adelson.
-"Likewise, installing grab bars in the bathroom is relatively easy and usually inexpensive."
+Not only are you looking for trip or fire hazards, but also little things that can make daily tasks a bit easier.
+Changing kitchen cabinet hardware to larger, easier-to-open options or installing grab bars in the bathroom is relatively easy and usually inexpensive.

 Your home is an important part of your retirement.
 Being proactive and taking steps now can help ensure your space is ready to go as your needs, and potentially your health, change.
 Take time to assess your home by anticipating the updates you want and need, determine a timeline and most important, create a budget that helps you stay financially responsible.

 This information is brought to you by Athene — where unconventional thinking brings innovative annuity solutions that can help make your retirement dreams a reality.